LowryZhao/Milestone1-2_Group48/Project Plan.md

 Please Describe what you have accomplished in this group project.
 - s5290341, Zhongyue Qiu
-  - Accomplishments: I completed the gantt chart, WBS, and Use Case Diagram.
+  - Accomplishments: I completed the gantt chart, WBS, Use Case Diagramm and descriptions, software design, detailed design and visual design.
     Also, a main part of project plan.
 - s5226106, Lowry Zhao
   - Accomplishments: Describe what you have completed or achieved
 - s5261308, Jiaxin Lin
-  - Accomplishments:  I completed the User Requirements, Sofyware Requirements, list key functions and data structures.
+  - Accomplishments:  I completed the User Requirements, Software Requirements, list key functions and data structures.

 <div style="page-break-after: always;"></div>